 While an investigation certainly delays payment of a death benefit, insurers pay on the policy so long as investigations lead to no conclusion of wrongdoing by a beneficiary.
 In the case of a homicide, for instance, insurers provide the payout only after police clear policy beneficiaries.

 For David Spain, an Orlando, Fla.-based attorney who specializes in winning insurance claim settlements for denied beneficiaries, the contestability period lies at the center of the vast majority of claims he sees.
-But rather than a matter of insurers acting in bad faith to avoid paying a death benefit, Spain says many times policyholders and their heirs fail to grasp the nature, scope and complexities of the application coverage.
+But rather than a matter of insurers acting in bad faith to avoid paying a death benefit, Spain said many times policyholders and their heirs fail to grasp the nature, scope and complexities of the application coverage.

-“What I see is overly complex applications for life insurance and overly detailed policies with exclusions that are calculated to benefit the insurance company that will be overlooked by most consumers,” he says.
+“What I see is overly complex applications for life insurance and overly detailed policies with exclusions that are calculated to benefit the insurance company that will be overlooked by most consumers,” he said.
 “I’ve seen people who were absolutely convinced that they had life insurance that would pay off the house, when what they had was an accidental death policy.”

 What to do if a claim is denied